foldright/cffu/README.md

     Cffu<Integer> cffu1 = cffuFactory.completedFuture(21);
     Cffu<Integer> cffu2 = cffuFactory.completedFuture(42);

-    Cffu<Void> allOf = cffuFactory.allOf(cffu1, cffu2);
+    Cffu<Void> all = cffuFactory.allOf(cffu1, cffu2);
     // Result type is Void!
     //
     // the result can be got by input argument `cf1.get()`, but it's cumbersome.
-    // so we can see a lot the util methods to enhance allOf with result in our project.
+    // so we can see a lot of util methods to enhance `allOf` with result in our project.

     Cffu<List<Integer>> allResults = cffuFactory.allResultsOf(cffu1, cffu2);
     System.out.println(allResults.get());